What is the EGF Accelerator?

 “Improving outcomes for young people” is a broad category.
 What kinds of ideas are you looking for?

-broad because we want to bring in lots of new and different ideas.
-Primarily, you should be deeply concerned about a social problem related (even tangentially) to education and equity and have an idea of how you might go about addressing it.
+broad because we are interested in new and different ideas.
+Applicants should be examining a social problem related to education and equity and have an idea of how you might go about addressing it.

-But we want to hear your ideas!
-Problem-solvers focused on the New York and the wider metropolitan area are preferred but in these remote times, we will consider applicants from around the country.
+Problem-solvers focused on New York and the wider metropolitan area are preferred but in these remote times, we will consider applicants from around the country.

 Who Should Apply to the EGF Accelerator Fellows Program?

 The purpose of the program is to cultivate a cohort of dynamic individuals - including BIPOC, those with limited access to financial capital, and those from traditionally marginalized communities -- who are taking their first step toward launching a nonprofit or are taking a new leadership role in their existing nonprofit.
 Preference will be given to those aged 24 and above, those who have completed their formal schooling, those who have a 501c3 or fiscal sponsor, and whose lived experience informs their thoughts and ideas around change.

 If I’m accepted into the program, what will I receive?

 Each Fellow will receive $2,500 stipend and a $5,000 grant for your organization.
 Program components include expert mentoring, a powerful curriculum, access to dynamic speakers, workshops, leadership opportunities, and an ongoing sounding board of smart, thoughtful, colleagues dedicated to helping each person enhance their assets, build their confidence while growing their network of friends, advisors, and supporters.

 If I’m accepted into the Fellows program, what will I be expected to do?